Shikargah

 Shikargah (शिकारगाह śikārgāh), from Persian shikārgāh meaning shikār hunting + gāh ground, is often described as a hunting ground where 'qamargah' or encircling of game occurs, an overtone of war exercise performed within a controlled arena of flora and fauna to create easier shooting and camping for hunting party.

-Mughals evolved it in India from their hunting traditions of Central Asia.
+The Mughals, who already had a hunting tradition in Central Asia, brought the practice to India upon their conquest of the subcontinent.
 On such occasions unresolved matters of courts were settled which included conspiration and preparation for mutinying, raising of invasion forces.

-British continued to entertain their dignitaries with tiger hunts at these Shikargah.
+The British continued to entertain their dignitaries with elaborate tiger hunts famously known as "hunting party" at these Shikargah.